Ingridfiv/ingridsblog/content/wealas.md

 Personally, I don't think that's the whole story. *Ine* may in fact be a ninth-century translation into Old English from a seventh-century Latin original.[^2] What's more, the original appears to be influenced by continental models from the sixth and seventh century, such as *Lex Salica* or *Excerpta de libris romanorum et francorum*.
 This means that what we can read on the manuscript page isn't necessarily what was written in Ine's reign (688–726).
 The implication is that the language reflects a ninth-century translators interpretation of seventh-century Anglo-Latin.

-Even people who disagree with this theory of mine must be more cautious – the text of Ine’s laws has been passed down to us in a way that should make anyone suspicious and it has so many *odd* oddities (not like your normal Anglo-Saxon oddities).
+Even people who disagree with this theory of mine must be more cautious – the text of Ine’s laws has been passed down to us in a way that should make anyone suspicious and it has so many *odd* oddities (not like your normal oddities in Anglo-Saxon law).
 Relying on words and phrases from *Ine* is therefore problematic (general sense less so).
 No case is better to illustrate the problems than that of ethnicity.

 [^2]: I. Ivarsen, ‘King Ine (688–726) and the Writing of English Law in Latin’, *English Historical Review* 137 (2022): 1–46; https://academic.oup.com/ehr/article/137/584/1/6530371